Heading to Mandurah anytime soon?

 Feeling peckish while you’re there?
 You can have your share of the bar menu with vegan options aplenty, or pull up a table at the restaurant.

-At The Bridge, it’s all about good food, good wine and good times.
+At the Bridge Garden Bar, it’s all about good food, good wine and good times.
 Bring on the weekend with TGIF drinks, lazy Sunday afternoons in the sunny garden bar, sip cocktails in the comfort of their cocktail bar and enjoy live acoustic sessions on Friday and Saturday nights.
 What more could you want?

 Who doesn’t love a bar that serves up oysters?
 Perfect for a quick catch up with friends or an evening out, Mandurah’s only waterfront wine bar is all the talk here.
 Whether you like your oysters chilled or grilled, baked or steamed, the Oyster Bar do it all.
 Team it up with their impeccable grazing plates and a wine list hand-picked from some of the best cellar doors in WA – and you have everything you need for a relaxing session.